HussainAther/philosophy/rhetoric/collegepurpose.md

 + Discussion, writing, ethical questions, critiquing,
 + Emphasizing General Education and Humanities requirements for what value they should have.
 + Writing exercises have been shown to promote positive effects (http://blogs.discovermagazine.com/notrocketscience/2010/11/25/15-minute-writing-exercise-closes-the-gender-gap-in-university-level-physics/#.VecABrTnt6F)
 + This should not be “junk therapy.”
-I don’t want to this to be some sort of feel+ good “well-being” fad nor exaggerate its benefits.
+I don’t want to this to be some sort of feel-good “well-being” fad nor exaggerate its benefits.
 The benefits of these discussions require deliberate effort and willpower to achieve.

 ### Questions:
 #### Basic value: